 - 10.1 Development shall comply with the standards and regulations established in the Historic Commercial Areas Overlay District (HCA-OD) of Schedule 2.

-- 10.2 The Development Authority shall, as may be applicable, review a development permit application that proposes a change of use, new construction, renovations, alterations to the façade of an existing building, or new signage or changes to existing signage for a property in one of the following categories, against the Design Guidelines for the Crowsnest Pass Historic District, in addition to any other relevant considerations A development permit application that proposes, or a request for approval to undertake work that involves:
+- 10.2 A development permit application that proposes, or a request for approval to undertake work that involves:

-- demolition,
+- demolition.

 - new construction,

 - addition,

 - a change of use or occupancy,

 - renovation,

-- alteration,
+- alteration.

 - new signage or a change to existing signage,

 - maintenance, or

 - improvement